Education: B.A. in Behavioral Neuroscience from the University of San Diego

-Next, we work with The Coral Reef Foundation founded by CNN Hero Ken Nedimyer on a variety of water-based community service projects for the protection and restoration of staghorn coral around Molasses Reef.
+Next, we work with Coral Restoration Foundation started by CNN Hero Ken Nedimyer on a variety of water-based community service projects for the protection and restoration of staghorn coral around Molasses Reef.
 Our community service includes mounting new coral to the reef and expanding the nursery to accommodate future additions to the bank.

 Afternoons are spent learning about the multitude of fish that make the Florida Keys their home.
 We learn not only how to identify them but how to catalog our findings in a database for scientists worldwide to use in their conservation efforts.
 We explore one of the largest threats to the reefs of Florida, the lionfish, and learn how divers throughout the Caribbean are coming together to help eradicate this invasive species.
 We get to know the lionfish in-depth while viewing a dissection to understand why what they eat is integral to the eradication process.